Officials: Roadside bomb attack in Afghanistan kills 14

 Also on Tuesday, Norway’s Foreign Minister Ine Eriksen Soereide said the Scandinavian country will provide around 650 million kroner ($72.1 million) in development assistance and humanitarian aid in 2021 to Afghanistan.

-“Our support and further level (of assistance) will be assessed on the basis of the authorities’ efforts against corruption, Eriksen Soereide said in a statement, adding that satisfactory progress in the peace process is important.
+“Our support and further level (of assistance) will be assessed on the basis of the authorities’ efforts against corruption,” Eriksen Soereide said in a statement, adding that satisfactory progress in the peace process is important.

 Associated Press writers Kathy Gannon is Islamabad and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.